-The Management Development Programme (MDP) is a core element of the undergraduate degree programme in the Strathclyde Business School.
-The programme is three years in length and provides students with a learning environment through which they develop business and commercial awareness alongside graduate employability skills.
+The Management Development Programme (MDP) is a core element of the undergraduate degree programmes in the Strathclyde Business School.
+The programme is three years in length and provides students with a learning environment through which they develop business and commercial awareness, with a focus on corporate social responsibility and sustainability, alongside graduate employability skills.
 The programme adopts a blended learning approach and is based on social constructivist and experiential learning principles.
 Students are exposed to the reality of business through industry engagement as well as development of knowledge and understanding through dialogue.

 Why is the Management Development Programme important?